 Coye Cheshire is a professor at the UC Berkeley School of Information.
 He studies sociological social psychology and group processes, with a focus in social exchange, cooperation, and trust in technology-mediated environments.
 He received his Ph.D. in sociology from Stanford University, and M.A. and B.A. in sociology from Stanford University and the University of North Carolina at Chapel Hill, respectively.

 Technology-mediated environments often change the way that we use and interpret social cues in our everyday lives.
 As a result, online social interactions provide a unique and fascinating setting for studying social psychological phenomena.
 Professor Cheshire is a technology advocate and information technology enthusiast, so his attraction to social psychology, the Internet, and technology-mediated communication became a natural blend of his personal and professional pursuits.

-I am interested in the social aspects of computer networks and information exchange systems, including risk, uncertainty, trust, and cooperation.
+I am interested in the social aspects of technology-mediated interactions, including risk, uncertainty, trust, and cooperation.
 I apply social psychological theories to online information problems (including conspiracy theories, online health issues, and online harms).
-Recent projects include studies of sensemaking in complex information problems, a series of lab experiments examining shifts in modes of social exchange (in the US and across societies), a longitudinal study of Wikipedia editors and their motivations for contributing effort over time, a longitudinal study of online romantic relationships, and the application of social psychological selective incentives to different Internet collective action problems.
-I strongly believe in using different (and sometimes mixed) methodological approaches to address complex research problems, including laboratory and field experiments, longitudinal and cross-sectional survey analysis, online behavioral log analysis, and in-depth qualitative interviews.
+Recent projects include studies of sensemaking in complex information problems, a series of lab experiments examining shifts in modes of social exchange (in the US and across societies), and longitudinal research on motivations for contributing effort in online platforms.
+I strongly believe in using mixed methodological approaches to address complex research problems, including laboratory and field experiments, longitudinal and cross-sectional survey analysis, online behavioral log analysis, and in-depth qualitative interviews.
 I teach graduate courses on social psychology in information technology, quantitative social research methods, and doctoral theory and research design.
 I am also the co-editor of eTrust: Forming Relationships in the Online World (Part of the Russell Sage Foundation Series on Trust).

 B.A., Sociology, University of North Carolina at Chapel Hill, 1997